nycu-caslab/CO2024_source/README.md

 ## Appendix : Getting Your Lab CPU to Run C

-If you are interested in running C on your lab-4 CPU, you can use the kits we provide below and follow the steps and demonstrations shown in the [instructional video](https://drive.google.com/file/d/1nEIGAVXTM3-w0m5Q4jJV8ISoqoSjpM4X/view?usp=sharing).
+If you are interested in running C on your lab-4 CPU, you can use the kits we provide below and follow the steps and demonstrations shown in the [instructional video](https://drive.google.com/file/d/1nEIGAVXTM3-w0m5Q4jJV8ISoqoSjpM4X/view?usp=sharing), the instructions pdf are also provided under the COCPU directory.

 Please keep in mind that the supported instructions for lab CPU is extremely limited, so it may only be able to run some basic C programs.
 ```java